Scalability

 Testing and Validation

-- User Testing: Confirming usability across different contexts
+User testing confirms usability across different contexts.

-- Performance Monitoring: Ensuring scalability doesn't compromise speed
+Performance monitoring ensures scalability doesn't compromise speed.

 Common Scalability Challenges